If you think things will go back to what they were two years ago, pre-COVID, think again.

 Managing product information and digital assets can be a challenge, especially if your products are on various platforms.
 So, while the Merchant Center is far from being a PIM for Google Shopping, it can make showcasing your product/s on Google far less complicated.

 With the Merchant Center, businesses can upload their product information, and manage how their products appear on Google.
-You can also use the information within the Merchant Center to easily run ads, appear across paid and update channels such as Google, Shopping ads, Shopping actions, and other Google services.
+You can also use the information within the Merchant Center to easily run ads and appear across paid and update channels such as Google, Shopping ads, Shopping actions, and other Google services.
 This makes reaching your target audience easier.

 4. Offering valuable insights for businesses